Microsoft Safety Scanner Download

 Microsoft Safety Scanner is a scan tool designed to find and remove malware from Windows computers.
 Simply download it and run a scan to find malware and try to reverse changes made by identified threats.

-Starting November 2019, Safety Scanner will be SHA-2 signed exclusively.
+Safety Scanner is exclusively SHA-2 signed.
 Your devices must be updated to support SHA-2 in order to run Safety Scanner.
 To learn more, see 2019 SHA-2 Code Signing Support requirement for Windows and WSUS.

 The security intelligence update version of the Microsoft Safety Scanner matches the version described in this web page.

 Microsoft Safety Scanner only scans when manually triggered.
 Safety Scanner expires 10 days after being downloaded.
 To rerun a scan with the latest anti-malware definitions, download and run Safety Scanner again.
 We recommend that you always download the latest version of this tool before each scan.

 Safety Scanner is a portable executable and doesn't appear in the Windows Start menu or as an icon on the desktop.
 Note where you saved this download.